xo-xo-xo-xo/dotfiles/README.md

 | Discord         | Obsidian
 | VS Code | Filepickers? not sure how to reload..
 | Tauon        | 4chanx/oneechan, need to re-import every generated theme
+|             | Darkreader, need to re-import the json every time.

   ## Todo